 Don’t be afraid of the blogosphere

 We then come to blogs.
 I can almost hear you groan in pain!
 Although they are time consuming, they are an important way to increase your online presence.
-Not only can they be shared across your marketing channels, but are a key way to entice customers by answering search-based questions and provide quality content.
+Not only can they be shared across your marketing channels, they are a key tool to entice customers by answering search-based questions.
+It's all about providing your target market with high quality and relevant content.

 It’s important to remember that social is just that – social!
 It’s no good having a one-way conversation without engaging with others.
 Consider how much you get social with other accounts, helping to spread brand awareness.